Young people boldly leading forward. We’re Next Up.

 Next Up amplifies the voice and leadership of diverse young people to achieve a more just and equitable Oregon.

 Next Up Action Fund engages the next generation of Oregon’s leaders to build political power and fight for a more just and equitable Oregon.

 We have played an instrumental role in expanding voting rights in Oregon by helping pass groundbreaking legislation like Automatic Voter Registration, voter pre-registration for 16 and 17-year-olds, online voter registration and most recently, paid postage.

-Since our founding in 2001, our leadership development programs have created a generation of young people that are leading the charge on building a more accessible, equitable and innovative democracy.
-Our many programs all focus on creating tangible opportunities for young people to become leaders in politics – explore our programs tab to learn more!
+Since our founding in 2001, our leadership development programs have created a generation of young people that are leading the charge on building a more accessible, equitable, and innovative democracy.
+Our many programs all focus on creating tangible opportunities for young people to become skilled organizers – explore our programs tab to learn more!

 Amplifying young people’s voices in politics